ilmarisaari/orb-scene/README.md

-# Earth visualization
+# Orb scene

-Earth visualization test with three-js.
-Features earth, rotating clouds and atmospheric effect with a custom fresnel shader.
+A 3D visualization experiment with three-js.
+Features a matcapped orb, plane with a custom vertex shader distortion and scene setup with fog and post processing.

-Dat.GUI is used for controlling the emissive city lights effect.